CRISPRlab/CRISPRdisco/README.md

     `conda install -y -c bioconda -c biocore python=2.7 conda install -y -c bioconda "python=2.7.12" "blast=2.6.0" "minced=0.2.0" "hmmer=3.1b2" "conda=4.1.11" `

+3) You will need to change the main script to recognize the location of reference data sets.
+The current script is set up to access the reference sets in the Docker container - if you're not using the pipeline in the Docker container, it's a simple fix to point the code to the reference sets.
+You'll have to edit the script file CRISPRdisco/crisprdisco/cli/script.py.

+Find this bit of code in that script:

+`if refset =='full':
+    query_locations = glob.glob('/opt/app/data/fullrefs/*.fasta')
+elif refset =='typing':
+    query_locations = glob.glob('/opt/app/data/typingrefs/*.fasta')`

+Change the file path to the location where you cloned the github repo.
+For example, it should now look like this:

+`if refset =='full':
+    query_locations = glob.glob('/home/user/Desktop/CRISPRdisco/data/fullrefs/*.fasta')
+elif refset =='typing':
+    query_locations = glob.glob('/home/user/Desktop/CRISPRdisco/data/typingrefs/*.fasta')`

-3) install CRISPRdisco package with `pip install -e .`
+4) install CRISPRdisco package with `pip install -e .`

-4) You can then run CRISPRdisco with `disco --help`, as well as import it in python with `import CRISPRdisco`
+5) You can then run CRISPRdisco with `disco --help`, as well as import it in python with `import CRISPRdisco`

-5) (optional) Install jupyter notebook conda install -y -c anaconda jupyter conda install -y nb_conda
+6) (optional) Install jupyter notebook conda install -y -c anaconda jupyter conda install -y nb_conda